Salbutamol (inhaler)

 Generic name: salbutamol

-What is Salbutamol (inhaler) used for?
+What is it for?

-Salbutamol is a short-acting bronchodilator — often called a “reliever” inhaler.
+Salbutamol nebules is a short-acting bronchodilator — often called a “reliever” inhaler.
 It is commonly prescribed for asthma and sometimes for COPD to relieve wheeze, cough, or breathlessness when needed.

 Your GP or asthma nurse may also prescribe a preventer inhaler for regular use if appropriate.

-Salbutamol relaxes muscles around the airways, helping them open so breathing can improve.
+Salbutamol nebules relaxes muscles around the airways, helping them open so breathing can improve.
 Effects often begin within minutes but do not treat underlying airway inflammation on their own.

 Preventer medicines reduce inflammation; relievers treat sudden symptoms.

-How and when to take it
+How and when should you take Salbutamol (inhaler)?

 Use your inhaler as demonstrated by your nurse or pharmacist.
 Technique (spacer use, shaking the device, timing of breath) affects how much medicine reaches your lungs.